Bike, Hike & Kayak Northern Vietnam: Vietnam Adventure tour

 Hiking

-We’ll wake up to the sound of nature and then head for a traditional breakfast, served just a few feet from the river.
-Afterwards, we’ll set out on foot, walking along a quiet dirt road and eventually reach a trail that winds through a beautiful terraced rice valley.
-We’ll cross over a stream on a suspension bridge, and have spectacular views of the rice paddies surrounding us.
+We’ll wake up to the sound of nature and have a traditional breakfast.
+Afterwards, we’ll set out on foot to Lech Village.
+We’ll have spectacular views of the rice paddies surrounding us.
 If we’re lucky, there will be water buffalo plowing through the muddy fields, which will make for some great photo opportunities.
 Our hiking route is also through bushes of tropical plants with some steep paths leading up the mountainside.
-We’ll arrive to Nam Nhiu village at noon, and have the chance to visit another Red Dao village.
-Here our driver will be waiting to transfer us to our accommodation in a mountain ecolodge, where we’ll check in and then have lunch.
-This afternoon is free time or for those who want to explore further, head out on a two hour walk to Thanh Kim village with your guide.
+After exploring the village, we’ll head back to our lodge for a late lunch.
+The remainder of the afternoon is free to relax and enjoy your surroundings.

 Accommodation: Hotel